MicrosoftDocs/community-content/community-content/content/azure-rest-api-how-to-create-a-bearer-token.md

 Info: Copy the values for the appId, password, and tenant into a text file, because it will be used to next steps.

-## Create Azure REST API Collection
+## Create Azure REST API collection

 Following the steps below we'll be able to create a new collection in Postman called Azure REST API.

 ### Step 1.
-Manage Environments
+Manage environments

 Open Postman, and click the button Manage Environments.

 :::image type="content" source="media/Azure-REST-API-How-to-create-a-Bearer-token/3465.settings.png" alt-text="Screenshot of the manage environments button.":::

 ### Step 2.
-Add New Manage Environment
+Add new manage environment

-Select Add, to Add a new Manage Environment
+Select Add to add a new Manage Environment

 :::image type="content" source="media/Azure-REST-API-How-to-create-a-Bearer-token/5226.addenvironment.png" alt-text="Screenshot of the add environment button.":::

 ### Step 3.
-Add The Variables, Initial And Current Values
+Add the variables, initial and current values

 At the next step, we have to add the variables (tenantId, clientId, clientSecret, resource, subscriptionId) with the initial and current values.

 :::image type="content" source="media/Azure-REST-API-How-to-create-a-Bearer-token/3323.environments.png" alt-text="Environments":::

-## Get the Azure Active Directory Token
+## Get the Azure Active Directory token

 To get the Azure Active Directory token we have to follow the steps below: